gerrit3699/gerrit3699.github.io/_pages/en/downloads.md

       <div class="status-box">
         <p class="status-label">Recommended workflow</p>
         <p>
+          Use the Theory page for orientation.
-          Use the bundles to understand the larger structure.
+          Use the Zenodo papers for the clean technical source texts.
-          Use the individual Zenodo papers and standalone sources when you want the cleanest exact version.
+          Use the collected papers — optionally together with the applications bundle — when you want an AI-readable backbone for deeper questioning.
         </p>
       </div>
     </div>